 - Expensive per litre

-While Dulux and Johnstone’s offer plenty of choices, arch-rival Crown’s contribution to our shortlist of the best emulsion paints is all about value.
+While Dulux and Johnstones offer plenty of choices, arch-rival Crown’s contribution to our shortlist of the best emulsion paints is about value.

-Sacrificing metal tins for plastic tubs means it’s possible to buy 7.5 litres of their Pure Brilliant White emulsion for less than a 2.5-litre tin of competitor emulsions.
+Sacrificing metal tins for plastic tubs means you can buy 7.5 litres of their Pure Brilliant White emulsion for less than a 2.5-litre tin of competitor’s emulsion.
 That said, the eight-kilogram weight means this big tub requires a fair degree of upper-body strength lifting it in/out of a car boot or van.
 In addition, there are reports of the plastic tubs cracking and the lids failing, suggesting they can’t be stacked or roughly treated.

 Some recent reviews of this product have been unfavourable, and you may need three coats to cover marks or soak into new plaster.
-However, it’s okay for applying to lighter or previously painted surfaces.
+However, it’s okay to apply to lighter or previously painted surfaces.

 Crown promotes this emulsion as non-yellowing with a non-reflective finish.
-If you want different colours, you’ll have to explore the broader range of Crown paints.
+You’ll have to explore the broader range of Crown paints if you want different colours.